Yash-Hingu/Stepper-project/README.md

 # Stepper Motor Controlling Project with Arduino Mega

-This project involves the control of stepper motors using an Arduino Mega board.
+This project involves the control of stepper motors using an Arduino Mega board(here we used makerbase board MKS GenL V1.0).
 The project includes features such as motor rotation triggered by a pedal button, homing of motors using switches, teaching positions with a button, and control using a knob encoder.

 ## Motors